Two transparents having opposite melt fluidity/surface tension balances

 Thursday 16th June 2016

-insight-live.com/glossary/34">Low-fire glazes must be able to pass the bubbles they and the underlying bodies generate (or clouds of micro-bubbles will turn them white).
-This cone 04 flow tester makes it evident that 3825B has a higher melt fluidity (A has not even dripped onto the tile).
-And its higher surface tension is demonstrated by how the flow meets the runway at a perpendicular angle (it is also full of entrained micro-bubbles).
-Notice that A, by contrast, meanders down the runway, a broad, flat and relatively clear river.
-Low-fire glazes must pass many more bubbles than their high-temperature counterparts, the low surface tension of A aids that.
+This insight-live.com/glossary/119">cone 04 flow tester compares two commercial low-fire transparent glazes.
+Their different approaches to the chemistry are revealed by these melt flows.
+While 3825B appears to have a higher melt fluidity, its higher surface tension is the real story.
+This is demonstrated by how the flow meets the runway at a perpendicular angle.
+Notice that A, by contrast, meanders down the runway in a broad, flat and relatively bubble-free river.
+Low-fire glazes must pass many more bubbles than their high-temperature counterparts, the low surface tension of A aids in that.
 A is Amaco LG-10.
 B is Crysanthos SG213 (Spectrum 700 behaves similarly, although flowing less).
-These two represent very different chemistry approaches to making a clear glaze.
-Which is better?
-Both have advantages and disadvantages.
+Both have advantages and disadvantages and are worth testing in your application.

 Pages that reference this post in the Digitalfire Reference Library:

-Ulexite, The perfect storm of high surface tension and high LOI: Blisters., Surface tension differences between two glazes, Surface Tension, Terra Cotta, Transparent Glazes, Glaze Blisters, Clouding in Ceramic Glazes
+Ulexite, High and low surface tension Frits, Surface tension differences between two glazes, The perfect storm of high surface tension and high LOI: Blisters., Surface Tension, Melt Fluidity, Transparent Glazes, Terra Cotta, Glaze Blisters, Clouding in Ceramic Glazes

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.